joshpc/SDK-iOS/README.md

 ### RecastAIClient

 This class handles everything.
 Create a RecastAIClient object and init it with your token and a class that implements the `HandlerRecastRequestProtocol` Protocol.
+The RecastAIClient can also be instanciated with a language (optional).
 ```swift
 import RecastAI